am0eba-byte/personal-remote-repo/docs/gameAnalysis.md

+# itch.io Games Analyses

-# "Sand: A Superfluous Game" Analysis - First Notes
+## Game 1: "Sand: A Superfluous Game" Analysis - First Notes

 *Sand* betrays its self-description of being superfluous - it gives you just the right amount of world exploration, intriguing storyline, and infinitely fun mechanics - but *not enough game.* This is no fault of the game designers of course, because the game simply isn't finished - there are only a couple of (VERY fun and exciting) missions currently written into the game, and the last mission doesn't give players any sort of conclusion whatsoever.
 As I dive into this review, I will be furthering my angsty and lustful desire to get my hands on the rest of this lovely little game.